-Single Family Home: Either a A-new residence or a remodel of an existing residence that exceeds \$500,000 in construction cost.
+Single Family Home: A Either a A new residence or a remodel of an existing residence that exceeds \$500,000 in construction cost.

-Storm Drainage Facilities Agreement (SEDASDFA): An agreement, thatwhich shall berecorded with the Maricopa County RecorderTown Engineer prior to issuing a Certificate of Occupancy upon site plan approval, which obligates the land owner and successors to maintain on site storm drainage facilitiesthem__in perpetuity.
-The Engineer shall place on the approved plans the location, size and design volume of all retention basins, and conveyances, as well asnd a statement that requires basins to drain in a maximum of 36 hours, on the recorded plans.
+Storm Drainage Facilities Agreement (SFDASDEA): An agreement, thatwhich shall be_recorded with the Maricopa County RecorderTown Engineer_prior to-issuing a Certificate of Occupancy issuance_upon site plan approval, which obligingates the land owner and successors to maintain on site storm drainage facilitiesthem_in perpetuity.
+On recorded plans, Tthe Engineer shall place on the approved plans the location, size and design volume of all retention basins, and conveyances, as well asnd a statement that requiringes basins to drain in a maximum of 36 hours, on the recorded plans.